tastyware/tastytrade/docs/data-streamer.rst

            return self

        async def _update_greeks(self):
-           async for e in self.streamer.listen(EventType.GREEKS):
+           async for e in self.streamer.listen(Greeks):
                self.greeks[e.eventSymbol] = e

        async def _update_quotes(self):
-           async for e in self.streamer.listen(EventType.QUOTE):
+           async for e in self.streamer.listen(Quote):
                self.quotes[e.eventSymbol] = e

 Now, we can access the quotes and greeks at any time, and they'll be up-to-date with the live prices from the streamer: